CharlliePhillips/JIF-4328/README.md

 * The command 'list' can be used to list the PIDs of registered running services

 #### Known Issues
-* smregistry.toml should be moved to /etc/services in the redox directory
+* `smregistry.toml` should be moved to `/etc/services` in the redox directory
+* Reading information from a service/scheme should be removed from any specific service (such as gtrand) to prepare for moving to `getattr/setattr` in the future

 # Installation and Testing